SDU-eScience/Documentation/docs/source/index.rst

 filebeat configuration
 ^^^^^^^^^^^^^^^^^^^^^^
-Filebeat's configuration file is in YAML format, which locates at ``/etc/filebeat/filebeat.yml``.
+Filebeat configuration file is in YAML format, which locates at ``/etc/filebeat/filebeat.yml``.
 Under ''paths'' sub section which belongs to the ''Filebeat prospectors'' section, we commented out the default and added new entries to specify the path for the iRODS's log file.

 .. code-block:: yml